The-Devoyage/devoyage-web/blog/subgraph-v0.0.8/index.md

 ---
 title: Subgraph v0.0.8 - Instant SQL API with Subgraph
-slug: subgraph-v0.0.7-instant-sql-api
+slug: subgraph-v0.0.8-instant-sql-api
 authors: [nick]
 tags: [subgraph]
 date: 2023-05-01
 ---

-Hello all, thanks for joining!
+Hello All, Thanks for Joining!

 Today we are creating instant APIs around SQL Databases of various dialects with Subgraph, a proof of concept tool that is made to assist speedy API development.